pieper/easydav/README.txt

 3) Under Apache userdir with CGI interface.

 Currently automatic testing includes the litmus WebDAV test suite, which aims to verify standard compatibility.
-The features required by test sets "props" and "locks" are currently not supported. http://www.webdav.org/neon/litmus/
+The features required by test set "props" are currently not supported. http://www.webdav.org/neon/litmus/

 Automatic regression tests for the security features are planned but not yet implemented.
+Unit tests for the part are implemented.

 Configurations 2) or 3) above are preferred for client compatibility testing.
 The test method is as follows: